automl/amltk/docs/guides/optimization.md

 Our next step is to define the search range over which we want to optimize, in this case, the range of values `x` can take.
-Here we use a simple [`Searchable`][amltk.pipeline.Searchable], however we can reprsent entire machine learning pipelines, with conditonality and much more complex ranges. ([Pipeline guide](../guides/pipelines.md))
+Here we use a simple [`Searchable`][amltk.pipeline.Searchable], however we can represent entire machine learning pipelines, with conditionality and much more complex ranges. ([Pipeline guide](../guides/pipelines.md))

 !!! info inline end "Vocab..."